 If you love to read but are trying to reduce the clutter in your home, e-books can be a perfect solution.
 Digital titles are also great for those who want to keep their books portable and never worry about losing their place.

-Thousands of free e-books are at your disposal.
-You don’t even need an e-reader to enjoy them.
-You just need to know where to find these freebies galore.
+You don’t even need an e-reader to access them, as we detail in “This Trick Lets You Read E-Books Without an E-Reader.”
+You just need to know where to find them.

-Note, though, that Amazon says free books sometimes vary in quality or don’t support all Kindle reading features.
+Note, however, that Amazon says free books sometimes vary in quality or don’t support all Kindle reading features.
 The company recommends first checking out reviews and ratings for free books you’re considering downloading.

-To explore the offerings, click on any of about four dozen genres listed under “Subjects” on the left side of the page.
+To explore the offerings, click on any of the many genres listed under “Subjects” on the left side of the page.

-The Google Play store includes a “Top Free in Books” webpage offering a sampling of freebies.
+The Google Play Store includes a “Top Free” collection offering a sampling of freebies in its books category.

-Project Gutenberg describes itself as “the first provider of free electronic books” and now offers more than 53,000 free titles.
+Project Gutenberg describes itself as the first provider of free e-books and now offers more than 60,000 free titles.